Condition pathway

 A short written request is much harder to deflect than a verbal one in a 10-minute appointment.
 At minimum, ask the GP for:

-- A trial of H1 and H2 antihistamines (e.g. fexofenadine 180mg twice daily + famotidine 20mg twice daily) while waiting, as both diagnostic and therapeutic.
+• A trial of H1 and H2 antihistamines (for example fexofenadine plus famotidine, at a dose your GP decides) while waiting, as both diagnostic and therapeutic.

 If your GP refuses to investigate at all, your situation is now about being heard, not about MCAS specifically.
 See our guide on what to do when your GP won't listen.
-Our £49 formal letter sets out your symptoms, the relevant NICE guidance on suspected allergic / immunological disease, the GMC duty to refer when clinically appropriate, and a numbered set of requests — added to your medical record with a 28-day deadline for a written response.
+A written letter sets out your symptoms, the relevant NHS guidance on suspected allergic and immunological disease, the GMC duty to refer when clinically appropriate, and a numbered set of requests, added to your medical record with a 28-day request for a review appointment.

 After diagnosis